MicrosoftDocs/appcenter-docs/docs/gdpr/how-to-stop-collecting-data.md

 The App Center SDK can be configured to stop collecting data per service.
 Instructions for doing so can be found under the ["Other APIs" section for the SDK.](~/sdk/index.md)

 > [!NOTE]
-> This won't delete existing data associated with the app.
+> This won't delete existing data for the app.